 The Task Assistant window opens.
-See Figure 10 for the Enterprise Management window Task Assistant or Figure 11 on page 75 for the Subsystem Management window Task Assistant.
+See Figure 9 for the Enterprise Management window Task Assistant or Figure 10 on page 77 for the Subsystem Management window Task Assistant.

-(#) Enterprise Management Window Task Assistant What are the Enterprise and Subsystem Management Windows?
+🌐 Enterprise Management Window Task Assistant  🗶 What are the Enterprise and Subsystem Management Windows?
 Which Task Would You Like To Perform?
 The Task Assistant helps you complete tasks quickly and easily within the Enterprise Management Window.
 Please choose a task: Initial Setup: Add Storage Subsystems You must add a storage subsystem to the Enterprise Management Window before it can be configured or managed.
 Name/Rename Storage Subsystems Naming a storage subsystem and providing a comment makes it easy to find the array within the Enterprise Management Window or determine its physical location.
 Configure Alerts Configuring alerts allows you to receive email or SNMP notification whenever there are critical problems on a storage subsystem.
-Subsystem Management: Manage a Storage Subsystem Launch the Subsystem Management Window to perform configuration tasks such as logical drive creation and hot spare assignment on a storage subsystem you specify ☐ D on't show the task assistant at start-up again Close alth Status: Storage Subsystem XBB_DTL  🕘 Optimal Yould You Like To Perform? stant helps you complete tasks quickly and easily.
-Please choose a task: ubsystem Configuration Configure Storage Subsystem Create logical drives, configure RAID levels, and assign hot spare drives.
-Define Hosts Define the hosts and associated HBA host ports connected to the storage subsystem.
-Create N ew Storage Partitions Set up storage partitions by assigning hosts to storage subsystem logical drives.
-Map Additional Logical Drives Add logical drives to existing storage partitions or the default group.
-Save Configuration Store configuration parameters in a file for use during restoration or replication.
-Tasks Set/Change Password Provide a password for the storage subsystem to prevent harmful operations or data loss C h ange Default Host Type (Operating System) Currently set for: Windows 2000/Server 2003 Non-Clustered Change the default host type if the hosts connected to the storage subsystem do not matc the current setting shown. v the task assistant at start-up again
+Subsystem Management: Manage a Storage Subsystem Launch the Subsystem Management Window to perform configuration tasks such as logical drive creation and hot spare assignment on a storage subsystem you specify □ Don't show the task assistant at start-up again Close

-Figure 10.
+Figure 9.
 The task assistant in the Enterprise Management window